RustEnthusiast/nstd/README.md

 `nstd.core` should support anything that rustc supports.

 `nstd.os`'s child modules will only work on the operating system they target.
-For example, `nstd.os.windows` will only work on Windows and `nstd.os.linux` will only work on Linux distributions.
+For example, `nstd.os.windows` will only work on Windows and `nstd.os.unix` will only work on Unix-like systems.

 Other modules will work on most platforms, primarily targeting Windows, macOS, Linux, Android, and iOS.

 # Language support
-This library can be accessed from any language that supports calling C code!
-As of now this will need to be done manually as there are no official wrappers for the API, however whenever library versioning occurs, the plan is to start adding official wrappers so developers from other languages can easily use the API.
+This library can be accessed from any language that supports calling C code.
+As of now this will need to be done manually as there are no official wrappers for the API, however somewhere around version 0.11, the plan is to start adding official wrappers so developers from other languages can easily use the API.

-# Safety notes
+# User safety notes

 - Raw pointers are unsafe to access.

-- Raw pointer data is unsafe to mutate.

-- Any function that may cause undefined behavior must be marked unsafe.

-- Any operation that makes a direct call on a C function pointer is considered unsafe.
+- References are assumed to be valid (aligned, non-null, and non-dangling), and are safe to access.
+Users can refer to the [docs](https://docs.rs/nstd-sys/latest/nstd_sys/) to see which APIs expect or return valid references.

 - The panic behavior is set to abort by default, as it is undefined behavior to unwind from Rust code into foreign code (though this is
 [subject to change](https://rust-lang.github.io/rfcs/2945-c-unwind-abi.html)).

-- Reference arguments are assumed to be valid (aligned, non-null, and non-dangling), and are safe to access.
+# Contributor safety notes

+- Any operation that may cause undefined behavior must be marked unsafe.

+- Any operation that may cause data races must be marked unsafe.

+- Any operation that makes a direct call on a foreign C function pointer must be marked unsafe.

 # How to build
 `nstd` lets you decide what features you want to use.